auth0/docs/articles/connections/grean/bankid-se.md

 ![Auth0 connections details](/media/articles/connections/grean/auth0-consent.png)

-Click the check mark in the green area at the bottom to allow Grean easyID to set up the connections.
+Click the check mark in the green area at the bottom to allow Criipto Verify to set up the connections.

 ## 5. Verify the connections